DigiRon4ik/AvitoBTA2025-merchshop/README.md

 ### — _Further development:_
 1. Integrate Swagger and Swagger UI
 2. Implement RefreshToken and a handle to refresh AccessToken
+3. Implement cache (in-memory | Redis) (ran out of time)
-3. Realize CI/CD pipelines for internet deployment
+4. Realize CI/CD pipelines for internet deployment

 ---